How to Troubleshoot and Fix Black Lines on Your Monitor?

 Factory Reset the Monitor

-3. After resetting, restart the monitor and verify if the black lines have been eliminated.
+3. After the reset, restart the monitor and see if the black lines have disappeared.

 6. Check for a Loose Connection on the Monitor’s Motherboard

-1. Power off the monitor and unplug all cables from it.
+1. Turn off the monitor and unplug all cables.

-2. Press the power button for a minute, ensuring that you follow proper ESD protection protocols.
+2. Press and hold the power button for about a minute, making sure to follow proper ESD (Electrostatic Discharge) protection.

-3. Place the monitor on a flat, soft surface to prevent scratching the screen.
+3. Lay the monitor face down on a soft, flat surface to avoid scratching it.

-4. Remove the screws from the back of the monitor and carefully take off the back cover.
+4. Remove the screws from the back and carefully take it off.

 Clean and Reseat Internal Components of the Monitor